FAQ Categories

 • What Is The Taxable Value Of Your Property?

 The Taxable Value of your land is the Assessor's estimate of its full cash value, taking into account its location, zoning, actual use, etc. The Taxable Value of your buildings is their estimated replacement cost less depreciation.
 Your taxes will be based on your total assessed value, which is 35% of your total appraised value.
-For value information on your property assessment data please click here to access the parcel summary page.
+For value information on your property assessment data please go to our parcel summary page.

 • Who Sets The Tax Rate?